msunji/fsopen-2022/part3/phonebook-backend/README.md

 - [x] Create a `mongo.js` file in the project root.
 In this file, you'll add functions used for adding entries to the phonebook and listing all the existing entries in the phonebook.
 You should be able to complete this task through the command line by passing three arguments: `password name number`

+This is a pretty basic exercise to help you get started with MongoDB and Mongoose.
+You'll basically use Mongoose to connect to your database.
+Be sure that you've not hardcoded sensitive information (like your MongoDB password) into your app, so you'll want to use environment variables in this case.
+(Also, don't forget to gitignore your `.env` file/s).

+For this exercise, you basically want to be able to fetch all phonebook entries, as well as add a new entry to the phonebook from the command line.
+Note that Node lets you access command line arguments with `process.argv`

+For the Mongoose part of this exercise, you'll want to make a new Schema for a phonebook entry, and then create a model from the schema definition.
+At this point, it's rather simple, and you don't need to add any options for validation.

 ## Exercise 3.13

 - [x] Change the fetching of all phonebook entries, so that the data is fetched from the database.
 Check that this works on the frontend.
 Just like the previous exercises, ensure that you've moved all Mongoose-specific code into a module.
+Of course, we'll need to import this module in `index.js` to get connected to the database and all.

+Now we get back to working on the phonebook backend and frontend bits.
+You'll also want to move all Mongoose-related code to a separate module.
+In this case, I've made a directory called `models` in the backend, and I've moved the all the Mongoose-related bits to a file called `person.js`.
+This is where you'll be connecting to the database, creating the schema and model for a new entry, and so on.

+We've used `set` to modify our data first, and this should work on all instances of the models produced with our schema.
+In this case, we want our `_id` property to be a string, and not an object.

+In `index.js` up date the GET request to `/api/persons` with `Person.find()`.
+By passing `{}` as a parameter, you should be able to get a list of all documents in the phonebook collection.
+Similarly, you'll want to update the GET request to `/api/persons/:id`.
+In this case, instead of `find`, you'll want to use `findById` and pass the id as a parameter.

 ## Exercise 3.14

 - [x] Change the backend so that new numbers are saved to the database.
 Again, ensure that the frontend works after these changes.
 At this point, the phonebook can have multiple entries for a person with the same name.

+Update the POST request to `/api/persons`.
+A new phonebook entry object can be generated with the `Person` constructor function `new Person({})`.
+From here, use the `save` operation and pass the response through a callback function.

 ## Exercise 3.15

 - [x] Change the backend so that deleting phonebook entries is reflected in the database.
 Verify that the frontend still works after this change has been made.

+Update the DELETE request to `/api/persons/:id` by using `findByIdAndRemove`.
+Again, pass the id as a parameter here.
+The `result` callback parameter can be used to check if a resource was actually deleted.

 ## Exercise 3.16

 - [x] Move the error handling to a new error handler middleware

+In a new directory, called `middleware`, I've moved both my logging and error handling to their own respective modules.
+After that's sorted, they can be imported into `index.js`.

 ## Exercise 3.17